 When creating a content-based SEO strategy, remember these five key points:

-- Writing quality content that can teach users something.
+- Write quality content that can teach users something.

 - Do keyword research to include relevant search terms in your content.

-- Use the keywords in your content that you find during your research.
+- Use the keywords in your content that you find during your research and don't be afraid to use SEO writing tools.

 - Continually crank out fresh, relevant, and creative material regularly.